IDMNYU/DM1123-VFS-FA15-DUFF/dm1123vfs_projects_logo.md

 * Post to your tumblr or wordpress
 * Add the name of your personal brand, along with a very brief description (1 to 2 sentences max) of your brand
 * **At least 10 different versions of logo** iterations of your selected brand **ALL in grayscale (this includes black &amp; white)**
-* One logo per 8 1/2 x 11 (letter) dimensions for a total of at least 20 images
+* One logo version per 8 1/2 x 11 (letter) dimensions
   * A big version vs. a tiny version (a little bit bigger than postage size) in the corner
   * at least 3 should be digital
   * at least 3 should be haptic (non-digital)